Grayson L. Kirk: Columbia University

-On April 23, 1968, student protesters began what would become an eight-day occupation of five university buildings and the president’s office.
-Students were protesting the university’s affiliation with the Institute for Defense Analyses and its plans to construct a new gymnasium in Morningside Park that had one entrance for Columbia students and faculty and another entrance for members of the neighboring West Harlem community, who would not have access to all of the facilities.
+The 1968 Columbia University protests began on April 23, when student protesters began what would become an eight-day occupation of five university buildings and the president's office.
+Students were protesting the university's affiliation with the Institute for Defense Analyses and its plans to construct a new gymnasium in Morningside Park that had one entrance for Columbia students and faculty and another entrance for members of the neighboring West Harlem community, who would not have access to all of the facilities.
 Kirk initially agreed to address some of the protesters demands, but ultimately filed trespass charges against them and called in police to clear the occupied buildings.
 After the incident, Kirk resisted calls for his resignation, but stayed away from graduation and eventually announced his retirement before the start of the next academic year.

-In 1974, a newly-constructed gymnasium finally opened.
+In 1974, a newly constructed gymnasium finally opened.

 Later years

 After relinquishing the presidency, Kirk completed terms on the Council on Foreign Relations and the Association of American Universities, serving as president of the former organization until 1971.

-Prior to the 1968 disturbances, Kirk received honorary degrees from a number of institutions, including the University of Wisconsin–Madison (1953), Yale University (1953), Harvard University (1954), the University of North Dakota (1958), Bates College (1964) and Waseda University (1965).
-In addition to serving as president emeritus and trustee emeritus until his death, he remained on Columbia's full-time faculty as the Bryce Professor of History and International Relations (a position he had held since 1959) before retiring in 1973.
-He had also been elected to the American Philosophical Society (1954) and the American Academy of Arts and Sciences (1959).
+He also remained on Columbia's full-time faculty as the Bryce Professor of the History of International Relations, a position he had held since 1959, before retiring in 1973.
+Kirk served as president emeritus and trustee emeritus until his death and "would continue to help raise money for the university."

-Kirk died in his sleep at the Plashbourne Estate (where he had resided since 1973) in Yonkers, New York in 1997.
+Kirk died in his sleep at the Plashbourne Estate, where he had resided since 1973, in Yonkers, New York in 1997.
 He is buried next to his wife Marion Sands Kirk (May 6, 1904 – May 17, 1996) at Fairview Cemetery in Jeffersonville, Ohio.